keybraker/csd-wiki/ΜΑΘΗΜΑΤΑ/ΗΥ-225/cheatsheet.md

 >texec: time of execution<br>
 >Ninstructions: Number of instructions<br>
->CPIaverage: Clocks per instruction on average<br>wawwwwwww
+>CPIaverage: Clocks per instruction on average<br>
 >Tclock: Time it takes for on clock cycle to finish<br>

 There is a case, in which an architecture has two types of instructions, lets say A, and B which take diffrent ammounts of clocks to finish.
 This means that we have to re-evaluate the equation to this one: